Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 ## 5.2 - Constants
 ### 5.2.1 _Problem_: What if we need the same literal many times in code?
 Suppose your program needs to calculate a lot of results using the mass of the earth, which is approximately 5.97219e24 (expressed in kg), a value that doesn't change.
 Would you rather write this number many times in your program, perhaps making copy mistakes?
-What if you later want to change this number to a more accurate one, you would have to change it in perhaps 10 or more places!
+What if you later want to change this number to a more accurate one, you would have to change it in many places!

 ### 5.2.2 _Solution_: Constants
 The solution is to give such a **constant** a meaningful name, like: